 Michael D. Kaminski is a partner and intellectual property lawyer with Foley & Lardner LLP.
 He has litigated, prosecuted and counseled clients primarily in the chemical, pharmaceutical and chemical engineering fields.
 Michael conducts "first chair" litigation in Federal District Court.
-He has been involved with litigation ranging from pharmaceuticals, LEDs, automotive safety devices, radiological contrast agents, paint spray booth additives and distillation column packing, to sports equipment and food technologies.
+He has been involved with ANDA litigations and other litigation ranging from pharmaceuticals (non-ANDA), LEDs, automotive safety devices, radiological contrast agents, paint spray booth additives and distillation column packing, to sports equipment and food technologies.
 He also has appellate court experience.
 Michael is a member of the firm's IP Litigation, Mechanical & Electromechanical Technologies, Chemical and Biotechnology & Pharmaceutical Practices.

 Michael is co-managing partner of the firm's Tokyo office.
 He was the IP Department's operations chair for a number of years, responsible for managing the department's support structure, best practices and quality assurance initiatives and training.